greg-raven/Uncommon-Sense/_posts/2012-10-11-ultimately-however-as-the-austrian-economist.md

 ---
-title: 'The nature of a powerful bureaucratic class'
+title: "The nature of a powerful bureaucratic class"
 layout: post
 categories:
 - socialism